cuzondu25/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

   * [100-map.js](./100-map.js): JavaScript script that imports an array and creates a new array with each value equal to the value of initial list times the index of the new list.
-  * Prints both the initial and new list.
+  * Prints the initial and new list.

 * **12. Sorted occurences**
   * [101-sorted.js](./101-sorted.js): JavaScript script that imports a dictionary